JhordanyRodriguez/rptable/Readme.md

 # Readme

-## Start the server: python manage.py runserver
-### service will be available at localhost:8000/rptable/

-Folder rptable-demo contains the point of entry to the site.
-This site's only function is to provide a quick way to showcase the functionality of RPTable.
-It is NOT intended to be a security-compliant site.
-For example, file settings.py contains a private key which in production servers should be handled differently.
-We provide this key to allow for a quick setup.

-RPTables are designed to work with minimal installations.
-Simple Javascript with widely support commands are used.
+RPTable is designed to work with minimal dependencies.
+Thus, simple, widely-supported Javascript APIs are used and a simple Python-based web server is provided.
-Only requirement for you to run this project is django (version 5.0.6)

- Most files are boiler plate code required by Django to serve the webpage.
-The key files to understand are:
+## Install:

+1. Clone the repository: e.g., git clone git@github.com:JhordanyRodriguez/rptable.git
+2. Enter the newly created directory: cd rptable
+3. Activate (or create) a python virtual environment to serve a simple demo app.
+See https://docs.python.org/3/tutorial/venv.html
+4. Install requirements: pip install -r requirements.txt

+## Start the server

+1. Run the app: python app.py
+2. Open browser at: localhost:8000.

+## important files

-1. rptable/templates/rptable/index.html: Minimal example of html webpage that calls the necessary scripts and contains some divs in which the table and graphs will be held.
+1. templates/rptable/index.html: Minimal example of html webpage that calls the necessary scripts and contains some divs in which the table and graphs will be held.
-2. rptable/static/rptable/json_data.js: A script that generates some random data.
+2. static/rptable/json_data.js: A script that generates some random data.
-3. rptable/static/rptable/main.js: a script that contains default calls to use RPTables.
+3. static/rptable/main.js: a script that contains default calls to use RPTables.

 Enjoy and feel free to propose changes, report bugs and contribute.
 Simply create a pull request and we will be happy to test and merge your changes.